smarthi/saaransh/README.md

 # saaransh

-**Single-vector multimodal retrieval bench — ColQwen2 + MUVERA vs Gemma 4 12B pooled, on a 32 GB Mac.**
+**Single-vector multimodal document retrieval bench — how much late-interaction quality survives when you collapse a page to one vector?
+Runs on a 32 GB MacBook.**

-A head-to-head harness for one question: if you collapse a late-interaction model (ColQwen2) to a single vector with MUVERA, how does it compare — on retrieval quality *and* on storage/latency — to using a generative encoder-free VLM (Gemma 4 12B) as a zero-shot single-vector embedder?
+Three retrievers, one corpus, one set of metrics:

+- **ColQwen2 MaxSim** — full late interaction.
+The quality *ceiling*.
+- **ColQwen2 + MUVERA** — the same patch bag collapsed to one vector.
+The *bridge*.
+- **Gemma 4 12B pooled** — a generative, encoder-free VLM used as a zero-shot embedder.
+The *control*.

-Both pipelines emit exactly **one** dense vector per page, drop into the same flat index, and are scored with the same metrics, so the comparison is about representation, not infrastructure.
+All three score through the same index and metrics, so the comparison is about representation, not infrastructure.
+Headline finding: **the embedding has to be trained to be an embedding** — see [Results](#results).

 ## The name